We are a campus of opportunity, boldly empowering students for success. Here are just a few things we’re proud of at Fresno State:

 - Our faculty and students continuously conduct pioneering applied research.
 The Jordan Agricultural Research Center fosters collaboration between some of the brightest minds in agriculture, engineering, science and mathematics.
 The Henry Madden Library – the largest academic library in California between Los Angeles and San Francisco – opened in January 2009 and is arguably one of the busiest libraries in all of inland California with 1.76 million visitors a year.
-Through our School of Nursing and Health Policy Institute, faculty and students are conducting research to understand and address the special health problems of Central California.
+Through our School of Nursing and Central Valley Health Policy Institute, faculty and students are conducting research to understand and address the special health challenges of Central California.

 Fostering diversity and inclusion

 - About 25,000 students attend Fresno State.
 We nurture cultural competence by celebrating diversity and welcoming all.
 The Cross Cultural and Gender Center, Veterans Services Office and the University’s new Hmong minor program are just a few programs and initiatives which reflect our tremendous diversity.
 For more than 50 years, Fresno State has offered enriching ethnic studies programs including Chicano and Latin American studies, Asian American studies, Africana studies, Native American studies, Jewish studies and more.
 Read more about diversity at Fresno State here.

 - We have focused attention on the essential life necessities that are sometimes taken for granted.
 Our Student Cupboard – a free food and hygiene pantry for students – averages almost 5,000 visits a month.
 Comprehensive programs and initiatives such as the Renaissance Scholars Program, the Clothing Closet and the Good Samaritan Fund address the basic needs of underserved students so they can focus on what’s centrally important: reaching their personal, academic and career goals.